-Fortified towns of the Grande Region
+Fortified Towns of the Grande Region

-Certified "Cultural Route of the Council of Europe" in 2016
+“Cultural Route of the Council of Europe” certified in 2016

 Council of Europe values

-Although the area was a former battlefield, nowadays the route encourages old antagonist's to meet in dialogue and cooperation.
-Whereas, before, the fortresses were sentinels along the borders, contributing to the consolidation of fragmented territories into nation states, they now constitute a common European heritage that promotes cultural and tourism exchanges beyond borders that are fading away.
+Although the area was a former battlefield, nowadays the route encourages old antagonists to meet in dialogue and cooperation.
+Whereas, before, the fortresses were sentinels along the borders, contributing to the consolidation of fragmented territories into nation states, they now constitute a common European heritage that promotes cultural and touristic exchanges beyond borders that are fading away.
 Thus, this route celebrates the cohesion of the European identity in its unity and diversity.